Learning Representation for Clustering via Prototype Scattering and Positive Sampling: Discussion

-\textbf{Relation to CC.}\quad Although both $\mathcal{L}_{\mathrm{pcl}}$ and CC~\citep{li2021contrastive} are class-level contrastive loss, which perform contrastive learning at the cluster level, they have the following difference. \begin{itemize}[leftmargin=*] \item The class-level contrastive loss in CC implements the contrastive loss on the cluster probabilities while ours on the representation of cluster centers.
-Implementing contrastive loss on the cluster probability in~\citep{li2021contrastive} would lose the semantic information of the learned representations, which is not helpful for representation learning.
-Specifically, given the $\vct{x} \in \mathcal{B}$, CC obtains the cluster assignments $\mat{P}_k=[p(k | \boldsymbol{x}^{(1)}), \ldots, p(k | \boldsymbol{x}^{(N)})]$ from one view and $\boldsymbol{P}_{k}{'}$ from another view, and then contrasts $\boldsymbol{P}_k$ and $\boldsymbol{P}_{k}{'}$ at the cluster level using the InfoNCE loss.
-In contrast, $\mathcal{L}_{\mathrm{pcl}}$ implements the contrastive loss on the representation of the cluster centers within a mini-batch using the pseudo-labels from k-means clustering.
-As a result, $\mathcal{L}_{\mathrm{pcl}}$ is able to sense the semantic information of the latent space and make the representations of clusters more discriminative and suitable for the clustering task. \item The class-level contrastive loss in CC does not encourage cluster uniformity while our ProtoCL does.
-CC still needs the instance-wise contrastive loss to encourage the instance uniformity, which inevitably introduces the class collision issue.
-We have also conducted experiments that integrate CC into BYOL and reported the results in Table~\ref{tab:ablation_study}.
-The performance of BYOL drops and the training becomes unstable.
-Under the same conditions, NCC achieves significant improvements over CC. \end{itemize}
+Although both \lossname and CC~\cite{li2021contrastive} are class-level contrastive loss, which perform contrastive learning at the cluster level, they have the following difference. \begin{itemize} \item The class-level contrastive loss in CC implements the contrastive loss on \emph{the cluster probabilities} while ours on \emph{the representation of cluster centers}.
+Implementing contrastive loss on the cluster probability in~\cite{li2021contrastive} would lose the semantic information of the learned representations, which is not helpful for representation learning.
+Specifically, given the $\vct{x} \in \mathcal{B}$, CC obtains the cluster assignments $\mat{P}_k=[p(k \vert \boldsymbol{x}^{(1)}), \ldots, p(k \vert \boldsymbol{x}^{(N)})]$ from one view and $\boldsymbol{P}_{k}{'}$ from another view, and then contrasts $\boldsymbol{P}_k$ and $\boldsymbol{P}_{k}{'}$ at the cluster level using the InfoNCE loss.
+In contrast, \lossname implements the contrastive loss on the representation of the cluster centers within a mini-batch using the pseudo-labels from $k$-means clustering.
+As a result, \lossname is able to sense the semantic information of the latent space and make the representations of clusters more discriminative and suitable for the clustering task. \item The class-level contrastive loss in CC does not encourage cluster uniformity while our \lossname does.
+CC still needs the instance-wise contrastive loss to encourage instance uniformity, which inevitably introduces the class collision issue. \end{itemize}

+In addition to these differences, experimentally, we also compare the PSL and CC~\cite{li2021contrastive} in the same BYOL framework and report the results in Table~\ref{tab:ablation_study}.
+The experimental results show that compared to BYOL, BYOL+CC drops the performance and makes the training unstable as CC fails to encourage uniform representations.
+Under the same conditions, \methodname achieves significant improvements over BYOL+CC.